cloud-custodian/cloud-custodian/tools/c7n_org/README.md

 c7n-org run-script -s . -c my-projects.yml use_another_policy_result.sh {output_dir}
 ```

-**Note** Variable interpolation is sensitive to proper quoting and spacing,
+**Note:** Variable interpolation is sensitive to proper quoting and spacing,
 i.e., `{ charge_code }` would be invalid due to the extra white space.
 Additionally,
 yaml parsing can transform a value like `{charge_code}` to null, unless it's quoted
 in strings like the above example.
 Values that do interpolation into other content